altipla-consulting/logging/README.md

 userLogger.error('other message')
 ```

-### Change the log level
+### Change log level

-By default the log level is `debug`.
+By default log level is set to `debug`.
 It can be changed creating a new child logger with a `level` field configured:

 ```ts
 import { logger } from '@altipla/logging'